From Dresden to Wittenberg

 Town Hall Meißen

 The late Gothic Town Hall is the most imposing building on the market, next to the beautiful restored Renaissance town houses.
 As seat of the Meissner Ratsherren built between 1470 an 1486, it was extensively renovated on the outside.
 Already in old beauty to admire is the 13.000 square meter roof.
 For this purpose, 52,000 beadback beavers were required, following the original fragments preserved.

-From 1460 to 1520, the Frauenkirche was erected on the market.
-In the tower of the Gothic Frauenkirche, the first turnable porcelain chimes game has been found in the world since 1929.
+From 1460 to 1520, the Frauenkirche was built at the market.
+Since 1929 it houses the first turnable porcelain chimes in the world with its unique sound.

-One of Europe's richest treasuries, the "Green Vault" is a world-wide event, with the reopening of the Historic Green Vault in September 2006, the second part of the famous collection of the Wettinian Princes has returned to the Residenzschloss in Dresden.
-With it the museum accommodates green vault two permanent exhibition areas of different character.
+One of Europe's richest treasuries, the "Green Vault" is world-famous.
+With the reopening of the Historic Green Vault in September 2006, the second part of the famous collection of the Wettinian Princes has returned to the Residenzschloss in Dresden.
+With it the museum accommodates two permanent exhibition areas of different character.